the-road-to-learn-react/the-road-to-react/manuscript/react-modern/forms.md

 # leanpub-end-insert
 ~~~~~~~

 The new component is used by the App component.
-However, the App component still manages the state for the form, because the state is used in the App component to fetch data passed as props (`stories.data`) to the List component:
+However, the App component still manages the state for the form because the state is used in the App component to fetch data passed as props (`stories.data`) to the List component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~